From Amortized to Worst Case Delay in Enumeration Algorithms: Oracles to RAM

-The described implementation of the $\ramcopy$ operation is in constant time.
+The described implementation of the $\bbcopy$ operation is in constant time.
 The $\ramstep$ instruction, modified as described, has a constant overhead for each lazy copy mechanism in action.
-To evaluate the complexity of Algorithm~\ref{alg:enumit_improved}, we must evaluate the number of active copies.
-We first prove, that when $s(n)$ is known, a variant of Algorithm~\ref{alg:enumit_improved} has only a single active copy mechanism at any point in time.
+To evaluate the complexity of \Cref{alg:enumit_improved}, we must evaluate the number of active copies.
+We prove that \Cref{alg:enumit_improved} has only a single active copy mechanism at any point in time, with an improvement to the copy mecanism.

-\begin{theorem} Given an $\Inc1$-enumerator $I$, its incremental delay $p(n)$ and its space complexity $s(n)$, one can construct a $\DelayP$-enumerator $I'$ which enumerates $I(x)$ on input $x \in \Sigma^*$ with delay and space complexity $O(s(n)\log(\#I(x)))$. \end{theorem} \begin{proof} We use an hybrid version of Algorithm~\ref{alg:enumit} and Algorithm~\ref{alg:enumit_improved}.
-First, in the preprocessing step, $I$ is run for $s(n)$ steps.
-If the computation terminates before $s(n)$ steps, then we store all solutions during the preprocessing and enumerate them afterwards.

-Otherwise, let $i$ be the integer such that $2^{i-1}p(n) \leq s(n) < 2^{i}p(n)$.
-We run Algorithm~\ref{alg:enumit} with $\log(s(n)/p(n))$ as a bound on the number of solutions.
-It means that $M[0]$ up to $M[i]$ are loaded in the preprocessing.
-Since the number of solutions can be larger than $\log(s(n)/p(n))$, we need machines $M[j]$ for $j>i$.
-These machines are created dynamically as in Algorithm~\ref{alg:enumit_improved}.
-When a machine $M[j]$ is created, it is lazily copied from $M[j-1]$ using $\ramcopy$.
-There are at least $2^{j-1}p(n) \geq 2^ip(n) \geq s(n)$ instructions executed before the next $\ramcopy$ instruction.
-Therefore, a single lazy copy is active at any point of the algorithm, which proves that the delay is $O(\log(\#I(x))p(n))$. \end{proof}

-In the following Theorem, we give the complexity of Algorithm~\ref{alg:enumit_improved}, when neither $\# I(x)$ nor $s(n)$ are known.
-In that case, when the number of generated solutions is small, there is a logarithmic time overhead to execute a $\ramstep$ instruction, otherwise there is no overhead.